SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/request-reply.md

 At this point the application is connected to the Solace Message Router and ready to send and receive request and reply messages.

-## Sending request
+## Sending a request

 In order to send a request to a queue a JMS queue sender needs to be created.
 We assign its delivery mode to “non-persistent” for better performance.

 The name of the queue is loaded by the `javax.naming.InitialContext.InitialContext()` from the *jndi.properties* project's file.
-It must exists on the Solace Message Router as a `durable queue`.
+It must exist on the Solace Message Router as a `durable queue`.

 *jndi.properties*
 ~~~